slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## PhD Students

-*For students looking to begin a PhD in Fall 2025: it is extremely unlikely that I will hire new PhD students for the upcoming 2024-2025 application cycle.*
+*For students looking to begin a PhD in Fall 2025: it is unlikely that I will hire new PhD students for the upcoming 2024-2025 application cycle.*

 For PhD applicants: please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/),